 5. Having a sounding board boosts perseverance

 The beauty of a collaborative process is that people bring such different personalities and passions to the way they read and critique.
-Whether you join a writing group or work with a coach, it helps to have a second (or third or fourth) pair of eyes on your work, especially when working on subsequent drafts.
+Whether you join a writing group or work with a writing coach, it helps to have a second (or third or fourth) pair of eyes on your work, especially when working on subsequent drafts.

 Sometimes you might simply need encouragement if your internal editor goes wild with red pen.
 Other times, you might need someone to help you find the way out of a narrative labyrinth that’s become complex and disorienting because you’re in thick of writing it into being.